How to Use the TENS 7000 2nd Edition Digital TENS Unit

 To get the best pain treatment from your TENS 7000, it's essential to apply, remove, and care for your electrodes properly.
 We've included simple and easy steps for using and caring for TENS 7000 electrodes.

-- Clean and dry the skin at the target area thoroughly with soap and water before application of electrodes.
+Clean and dry the skin at the target area thoroughly with soap and water before the application of electrodes.

 Care and Storage